2025

 2025 MS Advocacy Award

-The MS Advocate Award honours people within the MS community who have passionately advocated for raising awareness about MS or championed the cause of those living with MS. This includes people living with MS, carers, clinicians, MS Nurses, and others who have made a notable impact through their advocacy.
+The MS Advocacy Award honours people within the MS community who have passionately advocated for raising awareness about MS or championed the cause of those living with MS. This includes people living with MS, carers, clinicians, MS Nurses, and others who have made a notable impact through their advocacy.

 Meet the inspiring MS Australia Award 2024 Recipients